 Quality laser cutters don’t come cheap, however it’s a great investment as lower price ones may not garner the same results.
 Below are the list of highly recommended laser cutters that are efficient and easy to use.

 - Epilog Laser- Epilog is the gold standard if you’re looking for a high-quality, user-friendly laser cutter machine.
 Two big advantages: Epilog’s print driver makes the process of sending your designs to the machine quick and painless; and special air-cooled laser tubes made by Epilog reduce the hassles and potential hazards of their liquid-cooled competitors.
-The convenience doesn’t come cheap though; the Zing line, their most affordable, starts at just under $8,000 for a 30-watt, 16″×12″ machine.
+The convenience doesn’t come cheap though; the Zing line, their most affordable, starts at just under $8,000 for only a 30-watt, 16″×12″ engraving only machine.

 How Do I Use a Laser Cutter?